Professional Psychological Practice PG (6306.4)

 Band 2 2021 (Prof Pathway Psychology-After 1 Jan 2021)

 Band 2 2021 (Prof Pathway Psychology-Before 1 Jan 2021)

 Band 2 2021 (Standard Course Commenced Before 1 Jan 2021)

 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

 Band 4 2021 (Standard Course Commenced After 1 Jan 2021)

-Learning outcomes1.
-Define the various roles of psychologists within the organisational contexts of their professional practice.
+1. Define the various roles of psychologists within the organisational contexts of their professional practice;

-4. Produce evidence of competent record keeping, file management, and communication necessary for conducting professional psychological practice.
+4. Produce evidence of competent record keeping, file management, and communication necessary for conducting professional psychological practice; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively